andijakl/ParentActivityPlanner/README.md

         "rewrites": [
           {
             "source": "**",
-            "function": "nextServer" // Replace "nextServer" with your function's name }
+            "destination": "/index.html" // Serve index.html for all routes (SPA behavior) }
         ]
-      },
-      "functions": [
-        {
-          "source": "functions", // Or your functions directory "codebase": "default",
-          "runtime": "nodejs18" // Or your preferred runtime
-          // Add necessary configurations for memory, region, etc.
       }
-      ]
-    }
+      // Remove the "functions" section if you are not using SSR Cloud Functions }
     ```

-5.  **Build and Deploy:**
+    The rewrite rule ensures that all paths are served by `index.html`, allowing Next.js client-side router to handle them.

+5.  **Deploy to Firebase Hosting:**
     ```bash
-    npm run build
-    firebase deploy --only hosting,functions
+    firebase deploy --only hosting
     ```

+**Other Static Hosting Options:**

+You can also deploy the contents of the `out/` directory to other static hosting providers like Vercel (select "Other" framework type), Netlify, GitHub Pages, etc. Ensure they are configured to handle Single Page Applications (SPAs) correctly (usually by redirecting all paths to `index.html`).

-**Continuous Deployment (CI/CD) - Example with GitHub Actions for Vercel/Netlify:**
+**Continuous Deployment (CI/CD) - Example with GitHub Actions for Firebase Hosting:**

-Most modern platforms integrate directly with Git providers.

-1.  **Push your code** to a GitHub/GitLab/Bitbucket repository.
+1.  **Push your code** to a GitHub repository.
-2.  **Connect your repository** to Vercel or Netlify via their dashboards.
-3.  **Configure build settings** (usually detected automatically for Next.js).
-4.  **Set Environment Variables** (like your `NEXT_PUBLIC_FIREBASE_*` keys) in the Vercel/Netlify project settings.
+2.  **Set up GitHub Actions:** Create a `.github/workflows/firebase-deploy.yml` file:
+    ```yaml
+    name: Deploy to Firebase Hosting

+    on:
+      push:
+        branches:
+          - main # Or your deployment branch

+    jobs:
+      build_and_deploy:
+        runs-on: ubuntu-latest
+        steps:
+          - uses: actions/checkout@v3
+          - name: Use Node.js
+            uses: actions/setup-node@v3
+            with:
+              node-version: '18' # Match your development Node.js version
+              cache: 'npm' # Or yarn/pnpm
+          - name: Install Dependencies
+            run: npm install # Or yarn install / pnpm install
+          - name: Build Next.js App
+            run: npm run build # Or yarn build / pnpm build
+            env: # Set build-time environment variables if needed
+              NEXT_PUBLIC_FIREBASE_API_KEY: ${{ secrets.NEXT_PUBLIC_FIREBASE_API_KEY }}
+              NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN: ${{ secrets.NEXT_PUBLIC_FIREBASE_AUTH_DOMAIN }}
+              # ... add all other NEXT_PUBLIC_ variables ...
+          - name: Deploy to Firebase Hosting
+            uses: FirebaseExtended/action-hosting-deploy@v0
+            with:
+              repoToken: '${{ secrets.GITHUB_TOKEN }}'
+              firebaseServiceAccount: '${{ secrets.FIREBASE_SERVICE_ACCOUNT_PARENT_ACTIVITY_HUB }}' # Your service account JSON key
+              channelId: live
+              projectId: your-firebase-project-id # Your Firebase Project ID
+    ```
+3.  **Add Secrets to GitHub:**
+    *   Go to your GitHub repository settings > Secrets and variables > Actions.
+    *   Add secrets for `FIREBASE_SERVICE_ACCOUNT_PARENT_ACTIVITY_HUB` (generate a service account key in Firebase Project Settings > Service accounts) and all your `NEXT_PUBLIC_FIREBASE_*` variables.
-5.  **Deployments will trigger automatically** on pushes to your main branch (or configured branches).
+4.  **Push the workflow file.** Deployments will trigger automatically on pushes to the specified branch.

-Choose the deployment option that best suits your needs and technical comfort level.
-Vercel or Netlify are generally the easiest for Next.js applications.
 ```